 Changes in Apple CO2 emissions per product (kg)

 - The company offers employees more than 550 electric vehicle charging ports for free, an increase of 67 percent compared to the previous year to encourage the usage of electric vehicles

-- In 2015 more than 60 per cent of paper used in packaging was prepared from recycled wood fiber
+- More than 99% of paper used in packaging is prepared from recycled wood fiber

 - The company partnered with The Conservation Fund to protect 36,000 acres of sustainable forest in North Carolina and Maine and more than 13,000 metric tons of wood was harvested responsibly

 Apple Inc. Report contains a full analysis of Apple corporate social responsibility including Apple CSR issues.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on Apple.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Apple.
 Moreover, the report contains analyses of Apple leadership, business strategy, organizational structure and organizational culture.
-The report also comprises discussions of Apple marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Apple marketing strategy and its ecosystem.

 Apple Support for Charity (2015) Available at: https://macrumors.zendesk.com/hc/en-us/articles/202084918-Apple-Support-for-Charity